Dental Career

 What Is a Dental Service Organization?

-Dental Service Organizations, also called DSOs for short, comprise of a variety of business models for dental practices.
-There are many Dental Service Organizations out there representing a variety of approaches to running a thriving dental practice.
+Dental Service Organizations (DSOs) comprise various business models for dental practices.
+There are many DSOs out there representing a variety of approaches to running a thriving dental practice.
 What is a DSO?
 And what makes Community Dental Partners different from others?

 What Is a Dental Service Organization?

 Simply put, DSOs provide nonclinical support for dentists.
-The business model started in the 1990s with a goal of relieving the burdens of administrative oversight for dentists.
-Many dentists struggle with the business side of running a dental practice.
-Payroll, compliance, equipment maintenance, personnel management protocols—the administrative tasks for a practice owner can easily become overwhelming.
+The business model started in the 1990s to relieve the burdens of administrative oversight for dentists.
+Many dentists need help with the business side of running a dental practice.
+Payroll, compliance, equipment maintenance, personnel management protocols—the administrative tasks for a practice owner can quickly become overwhelming.

-In the past fifteen years or so, the DSO business model has exploded.
+The DSO business model has exploded in the past fifteen years.
 More dentists are learning the benefits of working with administrative support.
 However, as the model has grown, it has also branched out.
 Now, the term applies to several versions of the model with different levels of involvement and concepts for ownership.
-While the dental practice itself can legally only be owned by a dentist, some DSOs are run by non-dentist investors, who favor getting involved in dentistry from a purely business perspective.
-No matter what ownership looks like, a well-run DSO can balance the importance of top-tier dental healthcare with the goals of great business management.
+While a dentist can legally only own the dental practice itself, some DSOs are run by non-dentist investors.
+A well-run DSO can balance the importance of top-tier dental healthcare with the goals of excellent business management.

 Check out episode 101 of my podcast, DEO’s Growth Secrets: DSO Defined – Its True Pieces.
-In it, I define and break down what a dental service organization, or dental support organization, really is, and how Community Dental Partners can support you.
+In it, I define and break down what a DSO truly is and how CDP can support you.

 A mother hugs her children after their checkups at a dental service organization-owned practice.